exercism/jq/concepts/objects/about.md

 - To apply a filter to _each_ key-value pair in an object, use the `with_entries(filter)` function.

-  For example, with an object that maps a name to an age, to swap the keys and values:
+  For example, given an object that maps a name to an age, the keys and values can be swapped as follows.

   ```jq
   {"Jane": 42, "Richard": 54}